 Home Away From Home School

 Students explore nature through hands-on activities, science experiments, nature lessons and hikes, all of which reinforce nature and science concepts.
 Students are grouped into two classes based on their age – 6-9 year-olds and 10-14 year olds.
+Our Home Away From Home School program is perfect for little ones who age out of our Cross Timbers Forest Preschool program.

 Why include nature in your child’s home school plan?